TEN-framework/portal/content/docs/ten_framework/graph/graph.md

 }
 ```

-`import_uri` can be a relative path, an absolute path, or a URL:
+`import_uri` can be a relative path, absolute path, or URL:

-- Relative path: Relative to the directory where the `property.json` file is located
+- Relative path: relative to the directory containing the `property.json` file
-- Absolute path: Relative to the root directory of the TEN app environment
+- Absolute path: relative to the root directory of the environment where the TEN app is located
-- URL: Processed directly as a URL path
+- URL: treated directly as a URL path

 ## Graph Definition Specifications

 - **`nodes` Field**: The `nodes` array must be provided in the graph definition.
-In comparison, the `connections` array is optional, but it's recommended to provide it to define communication between nodes.
+In contrast, while the `connections` array is optional, it is recommended to provide it to define communication between nodes.

 - **Node `app` Field**: The `app` field cannot be set to `localhost`.
-In single-app graphs, the `app` URI should be omitted; in multi-app graphs, the value of the `app` field must match the `ten.uri` value in each app's `property.json`.
+In single-app graphs, the `app` URI should be omitted; in multi-app graphs, the `app` field value must match the `ten.uri` value in each app's `property.json`.

 - **Node Uniqueness**: Each node in the `nodes` array represents a specific extension instance and must be uniquely identified by the combination of `app` and `name`.
-Duplicate definitions are not allowed, as shown in this invalid example:
+Duplicate definitions are not allowed, as in the following invalid example:

   ```json
   {